-- 1. A member entitled to attend and vote at the Annual General Meeting is entitled to appoint any person or persons, whether a member or not, as his/her proxy or proxies to attend and vote in his/her stead without limitation.
-Where a member appoints two (2) or more proxies, the member shall specify the proportion of the member's shareholding to be represented by each proxy. - 2.
-Only members registered in the Record of Depositors on or before 5.00 p.m. as at 25 November 2021 shall be eligible to attend the meeting or appoint a proxy to attend and/or vote on such depositor's behalf. - 3.
-A corporation or a corporation sole or a statutory corporation may appoint any person as its representative. - 3.
-The instrument appointing a proxy shall be in writing under the hand of the appointer or his/her attorney duly authorised in writing and if such appointer is a corporation, corporation, corporation sole or a statutory corporation; either under its common seal or the hand of its officers or attorney duly authorised and shall be deposited together with the power of attorney (if any) under which it is signed or an office copy or notarially certified copy thereof and shall be deposited at the Registered Office, 33-1 Jalan 2/76C, Desa Pandan, 55100 Kuala Lumpur or via electronic means through the Boardroom Smart Investor Portal at https://linvestor.boardroomlimited.com (Please follow the procedures as stipulated in the Administrative Guide, attached with this Booklet) not less than forty eight (48) hours before the time for holding this General Meeting or any adjournment thereof. - 5.
-The signature to the instrument appointing the proxy executed outside Malaysia must be attested by a Solicitor, Notary Public, Consul or a Magistrate.
+^{1.} A member entitled to attend and vote at the Annual General Meeting is entitled to appoint any person or persons, whether a member or not, as his/her proxy or proxies to attend and vote in his/her stead without limitation.
+Where a member appoints two (2) or more proxies, the member shall specify the proportion of the member's shareholding to be represented by each proxy.

+^{2.} Only members registered in the Record of Depositors on or before 5.00 p.m. as at 23 November 2022 shall be eligible to attend the meeting or appoint a proxy to attend and/or vote on such depositor's behalf.

+^{3.} A corporation or a corporation sole or a statutory corporation may appoint any person as its representative.

+^{4.} The instrument appointing a proxy shall be in writing under the hand of the appointer or his/her attorney duly authorised in writing and if such appointer is a corporation, corporation sole or a statutory corporation; is common seal or the hand of its officers or attorney duly authorised and shall be deposited together with the power of attorney (if any) under which it is signed or an office copy or notarially certified copy thereof and shall be deposited at the Registered Office, 33-1 Jalan 27/6C, Desa Pandan, 5510 Kuala Lumpur or via electronic means through the Boardroom Smart Investor Portal at https://investor.boardroom/limited.com (Please follow the procedures as stipulated in the Administrative Guide, attached with this Booklet) not less than forty eight (48) hours before the time for holding this General Meeting or any adjournment thereof.

+^{5.} The signature to the instrument appointing the proxy executed outside Malaysia must be attested by a Solicitor, Notary Public, Consul or a Magistrate